Lapin0t/grothendieck-cern/README.md

 creative development in which there will be no essential difference between conceptual activities and manual physical activities.
-When people become masters of their own needs to the point where an appreciable part of their creativity remains free---and this will take a time we can't predict, it may be a generation, it may be ten, no one knows---at that point, anyone, not just a certain scientific elite, will be able to devote a significant part of their time to purely creative, purely speculative, purely playful research.
-Even if we resume research directions that may have been abandoned in the meantime, for example, certain directions in current mathematics or even physics---if society is prepared to take them on, because today's physics isn't just done with your head, it's done with serious instrumentation, with capital outlays, involving the mobilization of significant collective energy---then I have no problem with it; but I think it's absolutely impossible to predict it now.
+When people become masters of their own needs to the point where an appreciable part of their creativity remains free—and this will take a time we can't predict, it may be a generation, it may be ten, no one knows—at that point, anyone, not just a certain scientific elite, will be able to devote a significant part of their time to purely creative, purely speculative, purely playful research.
+Even if we resume research directions that may have been abandoned in the meantime, for example, certain directions in current mathematics or even physics—if society is prepared to take them on, because today's physics isn't just done with your head, it's done with serious instrumentation, with capital outlays, involving the mobilization of significant collective energy—then I have no problem with it; but I think it's absolutely impossible to predict it now.
 In any case, I agree with you that freedom is an essential criterion for the directions to be taken, well, for me it certainly is.
 I believe that nothing new will be created